-Dynamic compliance (CD) measures both lung compliance and airway resistance (Raw).
+CD measures both lung compliance and Raw.
 CD is not an accurate assessment of how compliant the lungs are because it measures airflow through the airway as well as the ventilator circuit.1 The patient’s lung and chest wall elastic recoil, Raw, endotracheal (ET) tube, and the patient-ventilator circuit all influence the CD.1

-The normal Raw in a nonmechanically ventilated patient is 0.6 to 2.4 cm H2O/L/sec.1 The normal Raw in an intubated, mechanically ventilated patient is 5 to 10 cm H2O/L/sec.2 Raw incorporates airflow and pressure measurements between the airway opening and the alveoli.2 Secretions, bronchospasm, cuff herniation, airway compression, and kinking, biting, or plugging of the ET tube produce increased Raw.
+The normal Raw in a nonmechanically ventilated patient is 0.6 to 2.4 cm H2O/L/sec.1 The normal Raw in an intubated, mechanically ventilated patient is 5 to 10 cm H2O/L/sec.2 Raw incorporates airflow and pressure measurements between the airway opening and the alveoli.2 Secretions, bronchospasm, cuff leak, airway compression, and ET tube kinking or plugging may increase Raw.

 Lung problems may also be identified by monitoring the changes in peak inspiratory pressure (PIP), Pplat, and the difference between the PIP and Pplat (Figure 1).
 If PIP and Pplat are both increasing with no change in the delivered tidal volume (VT) and the difference between them is constant, then the CS is decreasing.
 If the PIP increases along with the difference in CD and CS, then Raw is increasing.
-The CD decreases when CS decreases or Raw increases.1
+If the CS decreases or Raw increases, then CD is decreasing.1

 Rationale: Activation of the inspiratory pause (hold) on most ventilators automatically closes the inspiratory and expiratory valves at end inspiration.
 The pressure falls from PIP to a lower Pplat.

 Keep Pplat below 30 cm H2O to avoid VILI.1,3

 Rationale: Gas trapped in alveoli at end expiration may cause auto-PEEP.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.